No Membership Addendum.

 - Local Church membership is not necessary for discipline (1 Corinthians 5:1-8).
 Many churches equate membership and eligibility for discipline.
 The problem with this is the Bible does not differentiate between unrepentant believers in the local church who have attended a membership class and signed a covenant statement and those who have not.

 - Local church membership becomes entwined with attending, serving and giving.
-All too often a formal membership covenant includes agreements about attendance, participation on ministry teams and financial pledges.
+All too often a formal membership covenant includes agreements about attendance, service agreements, and financial pledges.
 All of these should be left as voluntary and not made compulsory.